mildlymadscientist/a3-ElizaHackler/README.md

 - Used TUI, tried to use built in TUI things but used some simple formatting too.

 JavaScript:
-- At minimum, a small amount of front-end JavaScript to get / fetch data from the server.
-See the [previous assignment](https://github.com/jmcuneo/a2-shortstack-a25) for reference.
+- Front-end to fetch information to put it into lists, add/update/delete, send prompts/alerts.

 Node.js:
 - Created an express server and a mongoDB database.